deepsea-inria/pasl/pctl/doc/pctl.md

 not safe to use a parallel-for loop to accumulate a value in a shared memory cell.
 We need another mechanism if we want to program such accumulation patterns.
-In general, when we have a collection of values that we want to combine in a certain fashion, we can usually obtain an efficient and clean solution by using a *reduction*, which is an operation that combines the items in a specified range in a certain fashion.
+In general, when we have a collection of values that we want to combine in a certain fashion, we can often obtain an efficient and clean solution by using a *reduction*, which is an operation that combines the items in a specified range in a certain fashion.